 Integrated Strategic Communication

-Students will learn applied principles of advertising and public relations and participate in an internship to solve real-world communication problems.
-Courses are developed and taught by Murrow College faculty who have rich industry experience and a commitment to student success.
+- Students will learn applied principles of advertising and public relations and participate in an internship to solve real-world communication problems.

 All courses are available online

 Students must complete a minimum of 120 semester credit hours to earn a BA in Integrated Strategic Communication; at least 30 credits must be from WSU.

 All WSU undergraduates must complete the University Common Requirements (UCORE).
 These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU’s Transferring an Associate Degree web page.